TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Experiments

 \xhdr{Results Analysis} The results from this task reveal two key insights.
 First, in the context of time series Q\&A, the model performs well on KPIs that exhibit smooth and stable behavior, where abrupt changes are minimal.
 However, for more erratic KPIs, particularly TX\_Bytes, which naturally exhibits abrupt behavior, the model struggles to make meaningful predictions.
 This highlights a significant gap in current foundation models ability to analyze statistical characteristics of complex observability signals.
-Second, with regard to the network-related Q\&As, while some models show reasonable performance-especially reasoning ones, they still fall short in effectively linking engineering concepts and the provided contextual knowledge to the underlying time series data.
+Second, with regard to the network-level Q\&As, while some models show reasonable performance-especially reasoning ones, they still fall short in effectively linking engineering concepts and the provided contextual knowledge to the underlying time series data.
 This highlights a critical gap in current models’ ability to perform multi-modal reasoning, underscoring the need for models that can more effectively integrate temporal data with textual context.

-\xhdr{Overall Discussions} All in all, our proposed \name dataset highlights a critical gap between the benchmark performance of current state-of-the-art models and their applicability to real-world observability scenarios.
-Models that achieve strong results on existing datasets often struggle to generalize to these settings, largely due to the abrupt, noisy, and irregular nature of observability data.
-In addition, categorical variables, commonly present in observability systems, remain underexplored in the design of time series model architectures, which predominantly focus on numerical variates.
-Furthermore, the effective encoding of covariates scale information in foundation time series models is still insufficiently studied, despite its demonstrated importance in our experiments on \name.
+Finally, the Toto + Qwen-3-4B multi-modal model consistently outperforms language-only and reasoning models across most network-related Q\&A tasks, achieving near-perfect accuracy in traffic and mobility classification as well as congestion inference, while remaining competitive on location Q\&A. These results highlight the value of multi-modal training for observability tasks.
+At the same time, the smaller performance margins observed in location Q\&A, as well as in certain time series Q\&A tasks, underscore the importance of preserving absolute scale information.
+Notably, the Toto architecture does not explicitly encode such scale information; however, absolute signal magnitudes directly encode distance-related properties, which are critical for several downstream tasks, including location estimation.
+Yet, such key characteristics of KPIs become difficult to recover after normalization.
+This limitation contributes to the reduced performance margins in these tasks, and further reinforces the value of \name as it preserves absolute scale information and enables future scale-aware reasoning in observability settings.